go-chi/chi/README.md

 [![GoDoc Widget]][GoDoc] [![Travis Widget]][Travis]

-`chi` is a small, idiomatic and composable router for building Go 1.7+ HTTP services. `chi` utilizes the new `context` package introduced in Go 1.7 to handle signaling, cancelation and request-scoped values across a handler chain.
+`chi` is a lightweight, idiomatic and composable router for building Go 1.7+ HTTP services.
+It's especially good at helping you write large REST API services that are kept maintainable as your project grows and changes. `chi` is built on the new `context` package introduced in Go 1.7 to handle signaling, cancelation and request-scoped values across a handler chain.

-Chi encourages writing services by composing small handlers and middlewares constructed together from multiple sub-routers that make up the complete service API.
+The focus of the project has been to seek out an elegant and comfortable design for writing REST API servers, written during the development of the Pressly API service that powers our network of services.

-In order to get the most out of this pattern, chi's routing methods (Get, Post, Handle, Mount, etc.) support inline middlewares, middleware groups, and mounting (composing) any chi router to another.
+The key considerations of chi's design were: project structure, maintainability, standard http handlers (stdlib-only), developer productivity, and deconstructing a large system into many small parts.
+The core router `github.com/pressly/chi` is quite small (less than 1000 LOC), but we've also included some useful/optional subpackages: `middleware`, `render` and `docgen`.
+We hope it helps you too!

-We've designed the Pressly API (150+ routes/handlers) exactly like this for the goals of productivity, maintainability and expression.
+Looking ahead from the common REST convention for writing HTTP services, I also recommend newer works in the field coming from gRPC, go-kit and graphql.
+They're all maturing nicely, each with their own unique approaches and benefits.

 ## Features